adnanislamdev/Portfoliov2/SETUP.md

 1. Open `http://localhost:3000` in your browser
 2. Navigate to the Upload page to add some initial data
-3. Check the Experience and Projects pages to see your data
+3. Check the Projects page to see your data
 4. Test the Contact form - submissions will appear at the bottom of the page

 ## Troubleshooting